nolanlawson/pinafore/CONTRIBUTING.md

 ## Unit tests

 There are also some unit tests that run in Node using Mocha.
-You can find them in `tests/unit` and run them using `npm run test-unit`.
+You can find them in `tests/unit` and run them using `yarn run test-unit`.